Skip to content

 The Tale of the Lucky Cat by Sunny Seki

 The waving cat at Japanese restaurants and stores might be familiar but perhaps this Japanese folk tale of how the Maneki Neko (The Cat That Invites Good Luck) is new to you.
-It’s new to me and I’m half Japanese!
+It’s new to me and I’m half-Japanese!

 Long ago in Japan, a kind but poor toymaker named Tokuzo traveled from village to village to sell his toys.
 He happened to see a cat running from a dog who ended up in a terrible accident.

 Tokuzo took the cat home and nursed it carefully but the cat died.
-He carefully buried the cat, said his goodbye and went on his way.
+He carefully buried the cat, said his goodbye, and went on his way.
 A storm started, and Tokuzo took shelter under a tree.
 Suddenly he saw a waving cat that looked exactly like the cat he rescued.
 Puzzled, he went to the cat.

 An instant later, lightning struck the very tree he stood under.
 Was this the very same cat who had died?

 He told many people about this mysterious cat and ended up asking a wise old man, a master craftsman for advice.
 Tokuzo decides to create a statue of the cat to share his good luck.
-The statue, made of clay, ends up being as a waving cat, very much like the ones you see today!
+The statue, made of clay, ends up being a waving cat, very much like the ones you see today!

 This story reminds us that all acts of kindness matter.
 Bilingual Japanese folk tale in Japanese and English!
 [Picture book, for ages 4 and up.]